crock-24/Obesity-and-UnsupervisedLearning/README.md

 learning techniques such as:
 - PCA,
 - k-means clustering,
 - hierarchical clustering
-to see if the predictors gathered do a good job of detecting and naturally grouping people into their respective obesity categorization.
+\nto see if the predictors gathered do a good job of detecting and naturally grouping people into their respective obesity categorization.
 Do certain traits tend to naturally group people into obesity and non obesity, or do people randomly fall into their categorization regardless of the traits collected in this dataset?
 Are there patterns that distinguish obesity